ARMmbed/mbed-cli/README.md

 Run `mbed update [branch] --clean`

-Specifying a branch to `mbed update` will only check out that branch, and won't automatically merge or fast-forward to the remote/upstream branch.
+Specifying a branch to `mbed update` will only check out that branch and won't automatically merge or fast-forward to the remote/upstream branch.
 You can run `mbed update` to merge (fast-forward) your local branch with the latest remote branch.
 On Git you can do `git pull`.

 <span class="warnings">**Warning**: The `--clean` option tells mbed CLI to update that program or library and its dependencies and discard all local changes.
 This action cannot be undone; use with caution.</span>